-Even when carefully and correctly administered by trained personnel, this drug may cause a feeling of burning and pain.
+Even when carefully and correctly administered by trained personnel, this drug may cause feeling of burning and pain.
 There is a risk that this medication may leak out of the vein at the injection site, resulting in tissue damage that can be severe.
-If the area of injection becomes red, swollen, or painful at any time during or after the injection, tell your care team right away.
-Do not apply anything to the site unless instructed by your care team.
+If the area of injection becomes red, swollen, or painful at anytime during or after the injection, notify your doctor or nurse immediately.
+Do not apply anything to the site unless instructed by your doctor or nurse.